The AERO team

 Anne was the early childhood curriculum and pedagogy advisor and clinician in a University of Melbourne multi-disciplinary research team that evaluated an intensive early childhood education and care model for babies and toddlers living with significant adversity.
 The research showed remarkable learning and developmental outcomes for children who participated in the trial compared with children in the control group.

-Leslie Loble is Industry Professor at University of Technology Sydney, a Fellow of the Paul Ramsay Foundation and chairs the Australian Network for Quality Digital Education and a national council on early childhood development, among other appointments.
+Leslie Loble is Industry Professor at University of Technology Sydney, a Fellow of the Paul Ramsay Foundation and chairs the Australian Network for Quality Digital Education, a national council on early childhood development, and is Deputy Chair of the Australian Curriculum, Assessment and Report Authority (ACARA), among other appointments.
 Leslie previously served as Deputy Secretary in NSW Education, leading strategy, reform and innovative delivery across schooling, early childhood and tertiary education.
-She established the influential Centre for Education Statistics and Evaluation and the award-winning Centre for Learning Innovation and Catalyst Lab.
-Nationally, Leslie was long-term chair of the Schooling Policy Group, which supports the education Ministerial Council in funding, curriculum, assessment, teaching quality and other central education policy reforms.
+She established the influential Centre for Education Statistics and Evaluation and the award-winning Centre for Learning Innovation.
+Nationally, Leslie was long-term chair of the Schooling Policy Group, which supports the education Ministerial Council in key education policy reforms.
 She was appointed a Member of the Order of Australia in 2022, named one of Australia’s top 50 school education innovators in 2019, awarded the Australian Financial Review Top 100 Women of Influence in 2013 for her impact on Australian public affairs and holds degrees from Harvard University and Cornell University.

 Dr Robyn Mildon